 WWII made heroes out of countless soldiers, scientists, officials, and even cooks, and the World War II timeline is dotted with remarkable and heroic individuals.
 Whether fighting on the European front or making a difference in the Pacific, these real-life heroes helped lead the Allies to victory and helped make the world what it is today.
 Their sacrifices for their fellow fighters and even strangers they'd never meet were truly heroic.

-This list features many World War 2 soldiers, pilots, and fighters who you should know something about.
-Some were officers and aces, others peasants and ordinary foot soldiers.
+This list features many World War II soldiers, pilots, and fighters who you should know something about.
+Some were officers and aces; others were ordinary foot soldiers.
 They hailed from around the world, and some never even wore a uniform.
-But all of them took actions that saved lives, inflicted damage on the enemy, and collectively won World War II, the worst war in human history.Sources: 1, 2, 3
+But all of them took actions that saved lives, inflicted damage on the enemy, and collectively helped win WWII, the worst conflict in human history.

 Charles Joseph Coward

 Coward led his fellow Brits in smuggling food to Jewish inmates and passing coded notes to the Red Cross, who sent them back to England.
 At one point, he actually smuggled himself into the Auschwitz death camp for a night, then smuggled himself out and reported back to the British about what he’d seen.
-He bribed SS guards, saved at least 400 Jewish laborers from death and after the war, gave testimony at the Nuremberg Trials.
+He bribed SS guards, saved at least 400 Jewish laborers, and gave testimony at the Nuremberg Trials.

 Not every soldier experiences the horror and glory of fighting on the front lines.
 Some guys have to be the cooks.
 But Soviet soldier Ivan Pavlovich got to pull off both as a cook for the 91st Tank Regiment of the Red Army.
 Ivan was cooking dinner in August 1941 when he noticed a German tank within sight of his field kitchen.
 He was alone.
 Grabbing a rifle and an ax, Ivan waited for the crew to start to exit the tank, which had stalled.